 I personally prefer to make chili in the slow cooker rather than the stovetop.
 The cooking time is totally hands off leaving me to get on with the rest of my day.
 Additionally, the slow cooking at a low temperature really allows the flavor of all of those spices to develop for a rich and tasty meal.

 You don’t need to brown the meat but I highly recommend doing it!
-Browning the beef before adding it to the rest of the ingredients helps to create a much richer flavor.
+Browning the beef before adding it to the rest of the ingredients helps to create a much richer flavor and also provides the opportunity to drain off any excess grease.
 It’s definitely worth the few extra minutes.

 The easiest way to make a milder chili is to add less spice.
 Omit the cayenne and add two tablespoons of chili powder.
 If you’ve gone a bit overboard on the spices and it’s too hot for your tastes, try stirring in some honey which can take the edge off.
 You can also serve it with some sour cream or Greek yogurt to reduce the heat.

-This high protein chili recipe is delicious by itself, served in a bowl with your favourite toppings.
+This high protein chili recipe is delicious by itself, served in a bowl with your favorite toppings.
 For a more filling meal, serve it with any of the following:

 - Cornbread (try this Cornbread Recipe without Buttermilk!)